BillLudwig/Zettelkasten/pages/SEO%2FSemantic SEO.md

 	- The search-intent of these queries should be analyzed.
 	- Entities such as persons, institutions, laws, countries, places, cities, and dates in the subject should be listed.
 	- How much separate contents will be created on the subject should be determined.
+	- The hierarchy in which the contents will be linked to each other and how to link with which anchor texts should be determined.
+	- In order for the contents to be completely distinguishable from each other by Search Engine, it should be determined how much of which subject will be processed in which content.
+	- It should be specified to the Search Engine with the meta tags, headings, keywords, and anchor texts of the URLs to be created, which content meets which Search Intent.
+	- Main Content and Supplementary Content half in a URL should be done properly to avoid the Keyword Cannibilization problem.
+	- The Layout, Functions, and Contents of competitor pages in the SERP of the most important queries and the historical ranking results in these queries should be examined.
+	- The content should be created in a fully specialized language, to benefit the user and making sure that it is easily understood by the Search Engine.
+- ## Semantic SEO Keyword Research
+	- All of the tools such as Google Keyword Planner, Ahrefs Keyword Explorer, SEMRush Keyword Magic Tool, Moz Keyword Research can be used for Semantic SEO Research.
+	- Google Autocomplete, Google People Also Ask, Google Suggested Queries, Google Knowledge Graph, Google Knowledge Panel Semantic can be used for SEO research.
+	- Resources such as Wikipedia, Wikidata, Wikihow can be used for Semantic SEO Keyword research.
+	- Youtube Autocomplete, Youtube Video Titles, Comments, Forum Threads, and call center questions or news sources also can be used for Semantic SEO Keyword Research.
+	- The important point in Semantic SEO Query Research is to group user questions and queries according to specific search intents.
+	- Google Images and Query Refinement Bubbels also help for Semantic SEO Query Research since they are connected to each other with a contextual hierarchy.
+- ## Semantic SEO and Entities
+	- > For Semantic SEO, it is not enough to just use queries that are linked together in a hierarchical order.
+At the same time, it is necessary to explore the relevant entities and their interconnectedness.
+Google is able to understand the subject, quality, or depth level of content even based on the context of each entity and the way it connects to other entities.
+With the way assets are linked, Google can use Contextual Information Retrieval and fill in missing information in the content. [source](https://www.holisticseo.digital/theoretical-seo/semantic/)